 Don’t forget to always subtract your marketing spend for the period being measured from your incremental sales to arrive at the truest possible value for any new marketing channel.

-Then, once you’ve established targets and benchmarks for measuring incremental sales, you can use Pipedrive dashboards and other tools to monitor your data.
+Then, once you’ve established targets and benchmarks for measuring incremental sales, you can use Pipedrive dashboards and other tools to monitor your data and determine your incremental revenue and return on investment.

 Start or continue the conversation with like-minded sales and marketing professionals on our Community.Join our Community